Yaroslav0102030405/Yaroslav0102030405/README.md

 ❌ ➔ ❌ ➔ ❌ ➔ ❌ ➔ ❌ ➔ ✅ ➔ ❌ ➔  ❌ ➔ ❌ ➔ ✅ ➔ ❌ ➔ ❌ ➔  ✅ ➔ ➔ ➔ ➔ ➔ ➔ ➔ ➔ ➔ ➔ ➔ ➔ ➔ ➔ ✅ ✅ ✅

-There will always be mistakes - the main thing is to be able to overcome them.
+I realized that there will always be mistakes - the main thing is to be able to overcome them.